 Business strategies in the digital age

-With the volatility of the modern world, businesses have redefined the understanding of IT outsourcing (incl.
-Eastern Europe).
-According to Deloitte Global Outsourcing Survey 2022 , 76% of executives indicated that some functions within their organizations are outsourced.
-However, the question remains: why do companies outsource these functions?
+With the volatility of the modern world, businesses have redefined the understanding of IT outsourcing (including Eastern Europe).
+According to the Deloitte Global Outsourcing Survey 2022, 76% of executives indicated that some organizational functions are outsourced.
+However, the question remains: Why do companies outsource these functions?

-• 57% of companies still view traditional outsourcing as the main tool for cost reduction.
-However, around 50% of respondents also mention shifts in business models and access to new expertise as well.
-From startups to leading enterprises, companies are forced to optimize their operations, automate processes, and overall – find new ways to reduce costs or use them wisely.
+• 57% of companies still view traditional outsourcing as the primary tool for cost reduction.
+However, around 50% of respondents also mention shifts in business models and access to new expertise.
+From startups to leading enterprises, companies are forced to optimize their operations, automate processes, and find new ways to reduce costs or use them wisely.

-• Despite certain economic uncertainties, many businesses still want to keep up the speed of their digital transformation and are looking to augment their expertise.
+• Despite certain economic uncertainties, many businesses want to accelerate digital transformation and augment their expertise.
 Deloitte reports that 62% of respondents view managed services as a great way to address the growing speed of digital and technology transformations.

-• Cybersecurity and industry regulations are now major risks outsourcing vendors manage to mitigate while fostering innovation.
-The same survey, 45% of C-level executives seek new forms of outsourcing cooperation to address changing regulatory requirements, and 30% look for ways to overcome increasing and complex cybersecurity threats through the same channel.
+• Cybersecurity and industry regulations are now significant risks outsourcing vendors manage to mitigate while fostering innovation.
+According to the same survey, 45% of C-level executives seek new forms of outsourcing cooperation to address changing regulatory requirements, and 30% look for ways to overcome increasing and complex cybersecurity threats through the same channel.

 Among other benefits that IT outsourcing offers are:

-• presenting vast availability of all kinds of IT resources;
+• presenting the vast availability of all kinds of IT resources;

 • giving the flexibility to change the size and scope of any IT activity;